ythoma/formal-cern-25/exercises/elevator/code/v1/README.md

 or

-sby --yosys "yosys -m ghdl" -f elevator_fsm.sby bmc
+sby --yosys "yosys -m ghdl" -f elevator_fsm.sby bmcX

 or

-sby --yosys "yosys -m ghdl" -f elevator_fsm.sby prove
+sby --yosys "yosys -m ghdl" -f elevator_fsm.sby proveX

 or

 sby --yosys "yosys -m ghdl" -f elevator_fsm.sby cover

+When running the proveX or bmcX, replace the X by a numerical value between 0 and 6.
+For 0 the tests are expected to succeed, and for 1 to 6 they should fail, as the design will have internal errors.

 The script will compile the sequences, the assertions, and formally verify that the properties hold (using prove, bmc, just checking coverage or all three).